elastisys/compliantkubernetes/docs/user-guide/logs.md

 !!!note

     Re-indexing requires a lot of permissions, including creating and deleting indices, and changing Index templates.
 This may interfere with audit logs and [compromise platform security](demarcation.md).
-Therefore, to ensure platform security, re-indexing can only be performed by Compliant Kubernetes administrators.
+Therefore, to ensure platform security, re-indexing can only be performed by Platform Administrators.

 ## Running Example